playframework/playframework/documentation/manual/working/commonGuide/production/ProductionConfiguration.md

 #### Specifying the HTTP server address and port using system properties

 You can provide both HTTP port and address easily using system properties.
-The default is to listen on port `9000` at the `0.0.0.0` address (all addresses).
+The default is to listen on port `9000` at the `127.0.0.1` address (localhost only).

 ```
-$ /path/to/bin/<project-name> -Dhttp.port=1234 -Dhttp.address=127.0.0.1
+$ /path/to/bin/<project-name> -Dhttp.port=1234 -Dhttp.address=0.0.0.0
 ```

 #### Changing the path of RUNNING_PID